Aditya11835/SAP1-Logisim-8BitCPU/README.md

   Along with `OUT`, add an `IN` instruction to accept input from a simulated device or keyboard.

 - **Multiple Registers**
   Introduce general-purpose registers (R0, R1, etc.) for faster computation and flexibility.

-- **Interrupt Handling**
-  Add basic interrupt support to demonstrate how CPUs handle external signals.

-- **Pipelining / Microprogramming**
-  Step toward modern CPU design concepts by experimenting with parallel execution and microcode control.

 These extensions transform SAP-1 into **SAP-2 and beyond**, bridging the gap between an educational toy CPU and the architecture of real-world processors.

 ---

-This project replicates the **SAP-1 CPU in Logisim**, providing a hands-on way to visualize how each instruction moves through the CPU components.